-Asian markets stutter as traders prepare for Fed decision
+Markets drop as traders prepare for Fed decision

 In Hong Kong, troubled developer China Evergrande tanked more than 25 percent at one point after news of the arrest of an unknown number of staff in China.

-Officers in the southern city of Shenzhen on Saturday said several employees at financial subsidiary Evergrande Wealth Management had been held but did not explain why.
+Officers in the southern city of Shenzhen said on Saturday several employees at financial subsidiary Evergrande Wealth Management had been held but did not explain why.

 Tokyo - Nikkei 225: Closed for a holiday